Questbly/site/index.md

 ## Why Questbly?
 The [Questbly](https://app.questbly.com) app allows to quickly create and publish questionnaires online or in the real world.
-The app is optimized for mobile browsing.
+The user experience is optimized for mobile users.
+Everything can be done from your smartphone, same for your respondents.
 The common flow is simple:
 - sign up for Questbly;
 - create your questionnaire and provide an email to collect responses;
-- publish it;
+- publish the questionnaire;
-- share by posting a direct link to your target audience or printing a QR code;
+- share it by posting a direct link to your target audience or printing a QR code;
 - get responses in your email.

 ## No data collection